HumanDAO/ETSY-API-Project/README.md

 ETSY-API-Project
 =================

-##Utilize ETSY REST API to build our own Web App.
+###Utilize ETSY REST API to build our own Web App.

-'''

 We used in this project the following tools and frameworks:
 >- Node Server.js